-Houlton offense breaks loose as Shires beat Mattanawcook for ‘C’ North baseball crown
+Houlton hammers Mattanawcook for ‘C’ North baseball crown

 Sophomore Jackson Weatherbee singled twice among seven hits for the Lynx, who committed four errors.
 Arnold gave up eight hits and five runs with two strikeouts, a walk and two hit batsmen over the first four innings.

-MA broke the scoring ice in the fourth inning as Howe’s pitch count continued to climb.
-Brady Pepin scorched a one-out infield single off the pitcher’s glove, but was erased on Arnold’s fielder’s choice.
+MA broke the scoring ice in the fourth inning when Brady Pepin scorched a one-out infield single off the pitcher’s glove, but was erased on Arnold’s fielder’s choice.
 Scott Dorn drew a walk, setting the stage for Malcolm Slomienski, who pulled an RBI single past the third-base bag.

-Houlton was not to be outdone and answered with a five-run uprising in the bottom of the inning.
-Howe got things started with an infield single to the shortstop hole and moved up on Morgan Phillips’ soft liner single to right.
+Houlton answered with a five-run uprising in the bottom of the inning.
+Howe got things started with an infield single to the shortstop hole and moved up on Morgan Phillips’ single to right.
+Bouchard followed with a pretty bunt single down the third-base line to load the bases.

-Isia Bouchard followed with a pretty bunt single down the third-base line, opening the door for Gentle’s run-scoring single through the left side and Perfitt’s slicing, two-run single down the line in right, on which a throwing error led to a third run and gave the Shires a 4-0 advantage.
+Gentle’s run-scoring single through the left side and Perfitt’s slicing, two-run single down the line in right, on which a throwing error led to a third run, gave the Shires a 4-0 advantage.

 An infield throwing error resulted in the fifth run crossing the plate.

-The Shires kept the offensive momentum going in the fifth against MA reliever Brayden Pepin.
+The Shires kept the offensive momentum going in the fifth against Pepin.
 A throwing error put Phillips aboard, before Bouchard laced an opposite-field double to left.
-Keegan Gentle pounded a two-run double to left-center and Perfitt raked a run-scoring single to left-center.
+Gentle pounded a two-run double to left-center and Perfitt raked a run-scoring single to left-center.

-Nick Brewer worked a two-out walk and Callnan ripped a single to left, which led to the fourth run of the inning coming across on a passed ball to give Houlton a 9-1 lead.
+Nick Brewer worked a two-out walk and Callnan ripped a single to left, then the fourth run of the inning scored on a passed ball to make it 9-1 Houlton.
+The Shires added an insurance tally on Perfitt’s RBI single.

-“Great group of guys, I couldn’t ask for anything more as a coach. they work hard, they listen and they’re close.
+“It’s a great group of guys, I couldn’t ask for anything more as a coach,” Castner said.
+“They work hard, they listen and they’re close.”

-The Lynx threatened in the top of the first, but could not score as Howe struck out the last two batters to strand runners at first and second.

-After Cody Hanscom led off with an infield single, Weatherbee walked and Logan Thompson grounded into a fielder’s choice.
-But Howe got the two punchouts.

 Comments